 PRODUCER | ARTS ADMINISTRATOR | MUSICIAN | EDUCATOR | CONSULTANT

 Eric Oberstein is a GRAMMY and Latin GRAMMY-winning producer, arts administrator, musician, educator, and consultant.
-Oberstein currently serves as Associate Director of Duke Performances, the professional performing arts presenting organization at his alma mater, Duke University.
+Oberstein is currently serving as Interim Director of Duke Performances, the professional performing arts presenting organization at his alma mater, Duke University.
 He also serves as an adjunct faculty member in Duke’s Innovation & Entrepreneurship program, where he teaches a course, Introduction to Performing Arts Management & Entrepreneurship, for Duke undergraduates.
-Oberstein is currently collaborating with Cuban drummer, composer, educator, and MacArthur Fellow Dafnis Prieto on the Dafnis Prieto Big Band, serving as Producer on a debut album, Back to the Sunset, released in April 2018 on Prieto’s label, Dafnison Music, and nominated for a GRAMMY Award and Latin GRAMMY Award for Best Latin Jazz Album.
+Oberstein is currently collaborating with Cuban drummer, composer, educator, and MacArthur Fellow Dafnis Prieto on the Dafnis Prieto Big Band, serving as Producer on a debut album, Back to the Sunset, released in April 2018 on Prieto’s label, Dafnison Music, and a GRAMMY winner and Latin GRAMMY nominee for Best Latin Jazz Album.

-At Duke Performances, Oberstein works with a team committed to presenting willfully eclectic, forward-thinking performing arts of the highest quality.
-He manages large scale commissions and visiting artist residencies that engage both Duke’s campus and the broader Durham community by artists that have included Gerald Clayton, Simone Dinnerstein & Pam Tanowitz Dance, Alsarah & The Nubatones, Malpaso Dance Company, Hiss Golden Messenger, Jenny Scheinman, Fisk Jubilee Singers, Ana Tijoux, Blitz the Ambassador, and many others.
+At Duke Performances, Oberstein works with a team committed to presenting world-class, forward-thinking performing arts.
+He has managed large scale commissions and visiting artist residencies that have engaged both Duke’s campus and the broader Durham community by artists that have included Gerald Clayton, Simone Dinnerstein & Pam Tanowitz Dance, Alsarah & The Nubatones, Malpaso Dance Company, Hiss Golden Messenger, Jenny Scheinman, Fisk Jubilee Singers, Ana Tijoux, Blitz the Ambassador, and many others.
 Oberstein also collaborated on producing MONK@100, a ten-day festival in October 2017 celebrating the centenary of jazz icon and North Carolina native Thelonious Monk.

 Oberstein has conducted research and written on the Creative Campus movement and the role of the arts in higher education, authoring a chapter which appears in the critically acclaimed anthology 20UNDER40: Re-Inventing the Arts and Arts Education for the 21st Century, a collection of twenty essays about the future of the arts and arts education, each written by an emerging leader under the age of forty.